cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/cnn/cnn-arch/_index.md

 The output spatial dimension (assuming square) is in general given by $⌊ \frac{i+2p-k}{s} ⌋ + 1$, where $p$ is the amount of passing,  $k$ is the square kernel size, $s$ is the stride.
 In the animation above, $p=1, k=3, s = 2$.

 ## What the convolution / operation offers

-There are two main consequences of the convolution operation:
+There are two main consequences of the convolution operation: sparsity and parameter sharing.
+With the later we get as a byproduct **equivariance to translation**.

-1. Sparsity
-2. Parameter sharing

-There is also an important byproduct of the parameter sharing: **equivariance to translation**.
 These are explained next.

 ####  Sparsity